musicalculinarists/beautiful-jekyll/_posts/2019-08-16-bon-iver’s-i,-i.md

-# Bon Iver’s i, i
+---
+layout: post
+tags: [review]
+title: i,i

-## Our review of the still-weirdly titled fourth album by Justin Vernon & co.
+subtitle: Our review of the still-weirdly titled fourth album by Bon Iver.
+---

 ![Album cover for i,i](https://paper-attachments.dropbox.com/s_317A377BADA87E1B8841F57B8EDB52BB7C19E1B53508BA04E921B8A7566D5093_1565806892975_image.png)

-## The track-by-track breakdown.
+## First, the track-by-track breakdown.

 **Yi**
 31 seconds of muffled weird metallic instrumentals and what we assume is some behind the scenes audio from the album’s recording process.

+ {: .box-warning}
 ...Cool?

 **iMi**
 The distortions and the harmonization on Justin Vernon’s voice: 👍.